 - Served as an Assistant District Attorney in the Kings County District Attorney’s Office, co-chairing two felony jury trials.

-- Represented college student attempting to obtain SIJS permanent status.
+- Successfully represented college student in obtaining SIJS permanent status.

 - Nicholas Macri, “Missing God in Some Things: The NLRB’s Jurisdictional Test Fails to Grasp the Religious Nature of Catholic Colleges and Universities,” 55 B.C.
 L. Rev. 609 (2014)